GiuMangiaracina/Thesis/README.md

 In the 'program' directory:
 1. build the containers, typing 'docker-compose build';
 2. start the containers, typing 'docker-compose up'.
+This command will start the three applications, whose containers name are respectively : spark1, spark 2 and spark 3.

+At any time, to login within each of the containers, type in the terminal the following command : 'docker exec -it sparkN bash', substituting the value of N with the target container name (1, 2, 3, ..).
+To login simultaneously into the three containers, execute the start_bash_win.cmd or start_bash.sh program.

 ### minIO server setup
 1. Browse to 'http://127.0.0.1:9000', and login into minIO server instance using the following credentials:
 - username = minio ;